Semyon Chernetsky: Early musical career

-From 1892-1893, Chernetsky studied the trombone in the orchestra of the 24th Dragoon Lubny Regiment in Kishinev, Bessarabia Governorate (now Chișinău, Moldova), where his uncle Issac was the conductor.
+From 1892-1893, Chernetsky studied the trombone in the orchestra of the 24th Dragoon Lubny Regiment (later the 8th Lubny Hussar Regiment, 2nd Brigade, 8th Cavalry Division) in Kishinev, Bessarabia Governorate (now Chișinău, Moldova), where his uncle Issac was the conductor.
 In 1900, due to the difficult financial situation of the family, after the death of his father and without graduating from college, he was sent to Kishinev to live with Issac.
 In Kishinev, he graduated from the music classes of the local branch of the Imperial Russian Musical Society and decided to devote himself to military music.
 At first he tried his hand as an assistant to his uncle, and in 1903 he himself became bandmaster of the 14th Artillery Brigade (part of the 15th Infantry Division of the Imperial Russian Army).
 In the same year, during the Kishinev pogrom, he participated in the organization of self-defense, and as a result was seriously wounded and lost his left eye.
 In 1911 he entered the Saint Petersburg Conservatory, which he graduated in 1917.